Code of Practice

 Members will pay an annual fee for the use of the AIRFA service and network.
 Such a fee will be collected annually and in advance.
 AIRFA is a non-profit-making company (as defined by the Companies Act), and fees are used to cover costs and administration for the organisation.

 Professional fees payable for services rendered by individual AIRFA members are a matter for that AIRFA member and their client only.
 AIRFA seeks no reimbursement from the AIRFA member or its client for introducing, facilitating an introduction between the two parties and leading to, or not as the case may be, a consulting agreement or other commercial arrangement.

 AIRFA members will honour all non-disclosure agreements and the confidentiality of information to which they are privy when serving clients, engaging with AIRFA and fellow AIRFA members.

 AIRFA members will take care to avoid any conflict of interest in the provision of consulting services to their clients.
 All financial relationships between Members and their clients and other involved parties shall at all times be transparent to those involved.
 AIRFA members may from time to time disclose potential conflicts of interest to clients in order to protect and keep all parties fully aware of all matters.

 AIRFA members who provide guidance and advice to their clients about the purchase of goods and/or services and recommend a particular supplier(s), will not accept payment from those suppliers for being so recommended.

 AIRFA members who have a complaint raised against them, have been considered as acting inappropriately, illegally or contrary to the spirit and/or rules of AIRFA will be deemed as having acted with misconduct and may have their AIRFA membership terminated.

-To learn more about our complaints procedure or to initiate a complaint under the Code of Practice, please contact email@example.com in the first instance.
+To learn more about our complaints procedure or to initiate a complaint under the Code of Practice, please; in the first instance, contact firstname.lastname@example.org.